What is a cytomegalovirus (CMV) test?

 Sputum examination

 Sputum is a thick mucus that accumulates in the lungs after an infection or persistent sickness.
-During the test, your doctor will ask you to take a big breath and cough into a particular cup.
+During the test, your doctor will ask you to breathe and cough into a particular cup.

 To assist in releasing sputum from your lungs, your physician may tap you on the chest.